99+ Emotional Trigger Words That Spark Curiosity And Boost Conversions

 Try adding reaction words from our emotional triggers list to your text

 Emotions are engaged in the purchase of almost any product.
 Can we use emotions to make our clients buy, click, share or read more?
 Yes, but the first thing your prospect needs to do is to open your email.
-And to catch their attention, you can use emotional triggers in your email subject lines.
+And to catch their attention, you can use emotional triggers when you create email subject lines in your cold email software.

 Also, consider your target audience.
 If you’re offering bank accounts for teenagers you might want to target words that young adults or kids might find more relatable.